Consider your market

 - What sort of marketing strategies will you use for different segments?
 Marketing can be very expensive so it's important you use appropriate strategies for each particular segment.
 You could consider:

-- what would entice customers to buy your product or service
+- what would entice customers to buy your product or service - what benefits are they seeking?

 - competitive pricing